-There are also cultural attractions in this region; women still wear white veil just as the ancient time and if you are interested in connecting with the locals, you may visit their house and see carpet weaving.
+There are also cultural attractions in this region; women still wear white veils just as ancient time and if you are interested in connecting with the locals, you may visit their house and see carpet weaving.

-To arrive to Varzane, you should use a 4WD; however, if it is the first time you go there, it would be much better to travel in a tour or travel with a guide.
+To arrive in Varzane, you should use a 4WD; however, if it is the first time you go there, it would be much better to travel on a tour or travel with a guide.

 The desert is said to be named by “Shah Abbas”, the Iranian King, meaning a place where water is found with difficulties.
-In the ancient time, deep wells must have been digged to access fresh water.
-It is interesting to know that, the desert is the habitat to various animal species such as wolf, eagle, snake, fox, lizard and chameleon due to its endemic vegetation.
+In ancient times, deep wells must have been digged to access freshwater.
+It is interesting to know that, the desert is the habitat to various animal species such as wolf, eagle, snake, fox, lizard, and chameleon due to its endemic vegetation.

-Arriving to Maranjab desert is rather easy, you should drive through the Tehran-Qom and then to Aran va Bidgol country.
+Arriving in Maranjab desert is rather easy, you should drive through the Tehran-Qom and then to Aran va Bidgol country.